 The fourth stage of EDMOD projects full-time-equivalent enrollment, by type and control of institution and by level enrolled.
 The full-time-equivalent enrollment measures enrollment as if students were enrolled full time for one academic year, and equals the sum of full-time enrollment and full-time-equivalent of part-time enrollment.
-The full-time-equivalent of part-time enrollment was estimated as a percentage of part-time enrollment.
+The fulltime-equivalent of part-time enrollment.
 In EDMOD, the full-time-equivalent of part-time enrollment was calculated using different percentages for enrollment category by level enrolled and by type and control of institution.
-Actual percents for 2005 and projections for 2006 and 2016 are shown in table A-12.
+Actual percents for 2006 and projections for 2007 and 2017 are shown in table A-12.